Thanos was right

 And now that I’m in a less forgiving mood having brought that up, I have to admit that Thanos’ henchmen barely make an impact.
 Their names, especially Proxima Midnight, Corvus Glaive, and Ebony Maw, are really cool and badass and metal too, so it’s a shame that most people walking out of the movie probably won’t even remember them.
 At more than two and a half hours, it’s strange to suggest this movie should be even longer, but one scene more to show who and what the Black Order is all about would have been appreciated.
 I also didn’t like that one of our heroes, by virtue of their relationship to the Infinity Gauntlet, is robbed of any real agency in the movie and generally held back from most fights, I didn’t like that most of Thanos’ army is still very much cannon fodder (though they add a few twists to the formula that make them a little different), and of all of the separate stories being told, Cap’s side on Earth (most everyone else is off in space for most of the movie) feels a bit underserved.

 So should I see it?

-There is not a person alive who I would recommend against seeing Avengers: Infinity War, not if they’re willing to put in the time to see at least a few of the movies that led to it at least.
-It’s fast and fun but soulful and meaningful, it’s the fruition of ten years of deep, thoughtful, tactical planning, and it provides an almost unbelievable payoff to those that have been following all along.
+There is not a person alive for whom I would recommend against seeing Avengers: Infinity War, not if they’re willing to put in the time to see at least a few of the movies that led to it at least.
+It’s fast and fun but soulful and meaningful, it’s the fruition of ten years of deep, thoughtful, tactical story planning, and it provides an almost unbelievable payoff to those that have been following all along.
 And if you don’t care, well, it’s still the first two things I mentioned in that last sentence.